EnCiv/civil-pursuit/README.md

 - `fixtures`
   each sub directory is named for the db collection and contains a 1.json file with initialization data for that collection.

-- `post-install.sh` - on heroku, after everyting in installed, this is run to create the dist directory and build the required files.
+- `post-install.sh` - on Heroku, after everything in installed, this is run to create the dist directory and build the required files.

 # DB File and name Structure

-Explaining the stucture using 'politcal party' as the name to show how naming and capitalization go:
+Explaining the structure using 'political party' as the name to show how naming and capitalization go:

 windows.socket.emit('get political parties',ok); to request the fixture data from the collection